“It’s been raining since morning today.

 I was running a bit when Hakan and Saf dropped me at Taksim Square.
-Rain was pouring right after I came out from the taxi.
+The rain was pouring right after I came out of the taxi.
 I couldn’t just walk towards my hostel so I stood inside the entrance of Taksim Station.
 The air was cold, for me, it was too cold.

 I smiled.
 I promised to myself that I had to enjoy everything from that journey.
-Rain made me frozen for a sec, but my smile that eve was still bright.
+The rain made me frozen for a sec, but my smile that eve was still bright.

 I was already inside my hostel.
 I managed my breath.
 I couldn’t even lie that I was exhausted, very.
 I sat on the couch at the reception with few Krispy Kreme left.
 “Hey, I think there is a birthday party going on upstairs.
 You wanna check it out?”.

 I just smiled.
-I smiled to the guy at the reception who told me about the event upstairs while I was trying to warm myself.
+I smiled at the guy at the reception who told me about the event upstairs while I was trying to warm myself.
 Rain in spring was something else.
 At first, I had no interest to see what was going on.
-I could hear some giggles, boisterous laughters.
+I could hear some giggles, boisterous waves of laughter.
 What I truly needed were a bed, pillows and blanket cause I had to go to the airport to catch my flight to Cappadocia the next day.